sonicavionics/sonicavionics.com/docs/avionics/cad/cad.md

 ![alt text](1.png)

 Version 2:
 ![alt text](2_2.png)

 There's just barely enough space to fit the RFD900 on a module. so why not?
+The challenge is to see if I can print these over hangs now.
+Gonna be testing today.

 ## Bulkheads